What is a healthy food system?

 Health regulations

-Beliefs influencing consumer preferences for processed foods that lack microbial, biochemical, and nutritional complexity; or for choose primary health care routines that damage cellular pathways and microbiome integrity are supported by government-mandated labeling requirements, government-sponsored healthcare systems, and government-supported school lunch programs.
+Beliefs influencing consumer preferences for processed foods that lack microbial, biochemical, and nutritional complexity, or for primary health care routines that damage cellular pathways and microbiome integrity, are supported by government-mandated labeling requirements, government-sponsored healthcare systems, and government-supported school lunch programs.
 With so much government support, it becomes easy for many to believe that the food and medicine choices they are making represent the best choices available for their condition.
-Too often, the better options are simply invisible.
+Too often, better health options are simply invisible to the consumer.

 Regulations that determine the kinds of environmental analyses necessary to approve chemicals for agriculture, food safety, and pharmaceutical applications impose no real penalties or restrictions on chemicals that disrupt or destroy beneficial microbes associated with living systems or with the food we consume.
 Such microbes are important because they cycle nutrients, detoxify wastes, and defend against disease.

 Because they fail to acknowledge the loss of beneficial microbes or nutrients, most food safety regulations provide only false impressions of safety.
-Finally, incentives to produce high yields of a few key crops reduce both the plant and the microbial diversity associated with agricultural soils, while providing an unfair economic advantage to those growers producing crops in the least natural, least sustainable manner.
+Finally, incentives to produce high yields of a few key crops like corn and soybeans reduce both the plant and the microbial diversity associated with agricultural soils, while providing an unfair economic advantage to those growers producing crops in the least natural, least sustainable manner.

 It can be humbling to consider that, as a society, we have deliberately and methodically destroyed microbial communities which serve to build our soil, clean our environment, grow our crops, and maintain our health.
 Really, seriously, how can we be doing this to ourselves?

 Yet when we look at leaders who excel in innovations that diversify our economy and improve our lives, we find they are often the rebels who questioned the status quo, followed their own instincts, and created new ways of being.
-In doing so, they not only created jobs for those who seek them, but they also launched new industries.
+In doing so, they not only created jobs for those who seek them but they also launched new industries and diversified their economies.
 It is this kind of leadership that should be fostered through education.
 To get from here to there, school systems must start by honoring the needs of the student rather than fulfilling the demands of the administration and the curriculum.
-This includes honoring the student’s need for self-determination, and for relevant learning experiences.
+This includes honoring the student’s need for self-determination and for relevant learning experiences.
 When students are encouraged to lead, rather than to follow, new ideas are generated, learning becomes experiential rather than prescribed, and entrepreneurial spirits emerge.

 Biodiversity in a healthy food system